rafaqz/ModelParameters.jl/README.md

 Model parameters simplifies the process of writing and using complex models.

-It provides linear indexing, a Tables.jl interface, and controllable Interact.jl Interfaces via InteractModels.jl, for any object of arbitrary complexity - but fixed size.
+It provides linear indexing, a Tables.jl interface, and controllable Interact.jl Interfaces (via InteractModels.jl), for any object of any complexity.

 # Use case